Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

-\citet{HernandezComGraph2017}, \citet{QuBMVC2015}, \citet{PLiuMIPR2019} and \citet{XZhuCVPR2015} proposed to use only one of the error terms used by \citet{BlanzVetterPAMI2003}.
-Whereas \citet{HernandezComGraph2017} focused on ensuring photometric consistency, \citet{QuBMVC2015}, \citet{PLiuMIPR2019} and \citet{XZhuCVPR2015} used only the landmark term (eq. \eqref{eq:errorlmk_BV2003}), including to the set of the facial landmarks, the contour landmarks. \citet{QuBMVC2015} separated the in-face and the contour landmarks in two terms.
+where $\vec{x}_i^t$ represents the $i$th vertex of $\vec{x}^t$, $\mathcal{P}(\vec{x}^t_i, \vec{\zeta}^t)$ is the projection of the vertex $\vec{x}_i^t$ according to the projection parameters of frame $t$, $\vec{\zeta}^t$, and $\mathbf{F}$ is the local feature extraction function (image colour, image intensity, complex image features, etc.).
+On the other hand, \citep{QuBMVC2015,PLiuMIPR2019,XZhuCVPR2015} used only the landmark term (eq. \eqref{eq:errorlmk_BV2003}), including the contour landmarks, so as to further constrain the 3D face reconstruction problem.
+Specifically, \citet{QuBMVC2015} separated the in-face and the contour landmarks in two terms.
 Since the contour landmarks are not well defined in non-frontal poses, treating contour landmarks separately allowed them to define the 2D contour landmark in a softer manner: a 2D contour landmark corresponding to a 3D contour landmark is the nearest landmark in the image to the projection of the 3D landmark.
 Similarly, \citet{PLiuMIPR2019} iteratively updated the 2D contour landmarks while estimating the shape and projection parameters.
 This update consisted in taking as new landmarks the nearest points on the 2D contour line to the projected 3D contour landmarks.
 In this way, the contour landmarks' correspondence is improved, helping to better estimate the 3D face.
-In contrast, \citet{XZhuCVPR2015} jointly estimated the 3DMM parameters, the projection parameters and the position of 3D landmarks on the 3DMM given the 2D landmarks on the image.
-They observed that the pose parameters and the landmarks depended on each other; thus, they proposed to iteratively estimate first the shape and pose parameters and then update the landmarks position.
+Contrary to \citep{QuBMVC2015,PLiuMIPR2019}, \citet{XZhuCVPR2015} jointly estimated the 3DMM parameters, the projection parameters, and the position of 3D contour landmarks on the 3DMM given the 2D landmarks on the image.
+They observed that the pose parameters and the contour landmarks depended on each other; thus, they proposed to iteratively estimate first the shape and pose parameters and then update the position of the contour landmarks.